(Published March 2013, last updated April 2023)

 At other times of the year, there are dozens of gift shops to tempt you—so give in and treat yourself to something special.
 With a little dedication, I am sure you’ll find something for everyone on your gift list.

 Where is Saint-Cirq-Lapopie, France?
 Find it on Google maps

-Saint-Cirq-Lapopie is located on the Célé variante, 322 kilometres (201 miles) along the Chemin de Saint-Jacques – eighteen days walk from the starting point of Le-Puy-en-Velay.
+Saint-Cirq-Lapopie is located on the Célé variante, 320.8 kilometres (200.5 miles) along the Chemin de Saint-Jacques – twenty days walk from the starting point of Le Puy-en-Velay.